dotnet/docs/docs/ai/conceptual/prompt-engineering-in-dot-net.md

 > [!NOTE]
 > In Semantic Kernel, you can help keep your prompts flexible and lean by [using variables for input parameters](/semantic-kernel/prompts/templatizing-prompts?tabs=Csharp#adding-variables-to-the-prompt) and [calling nested functions](/semantic-kernel/prompts/calling-nested-functions?tabs=Csharp#calling-a-nested-function).

-## Use Instructions to tell the model what to do
+## Use instructions to tell the model what to do

 This section explains the use of instructions in prompt engineering.

 An instruction is text that tells the model how to respond.
 An instruction can be a directive or an imperative:

-- _Directives_ tell the model how to behave, but aren't simple commands&mdash;think character setup for an improv actor:  **"You are helping students learn about U.S. history, so talk about the U.S. unless they specifically ask about other countries."**
+- _Directives_ tell the model how to behave, but aren't simple commands&mdash;think character setup for an improv actor: **"You're helping students learn about U.S. history, so talk about the U.S. unless they specifically ask about other countries."**
 - _Imperatives_ are unambiguous commands for the model to follow. **"Translate to Tagalog:"**

-Because they are open-ended, directives are more flexible than imperatives:
+Because they're open-ended, directives are more flexible than imperatives:

 - You can combine several directives in one instruction.
 - Instructions usually work better when you use them with examples.
 However, because imperatives are unambiguous commands, models don't need examples to understand them (though you might use an example to show the model how to format responses).
 Because a directive doesn't tell the model exactly what to do, each example can help the model work better.